ApoXalvation/katacoda-scenarios/sharding/step5.md

 We launch *three replicas* becouse We need to create mongodb replicaset to achive high avability and becouse mongo do not allow create stand alone nodes for shards nor config server since mongo 3.6.<br>
 `
 ‎     spec:
+‎       affinity:
+‎         podAntiAffinity:
+‎           preferredDuringSchedulingIgnoredDuringExecution:
+‎           - weight: 100
+‎             podAffinityTerm:
+‎               labelSelector:
+‎                 matchExpressions:
+‎                 - key: role
+‎                   operator: In
+‎                   values:
+‎                   - configsvr
+‎               topologyKey: kubernetes.io/hostname
+`<br>
+It is time for affinity part, in this case pods with configsvr instances should be propagate on each nodes - for that We check if label role with value configsvr exists on node, and if it is, try to take another node.
+If all nodes have this label set then, becouse it is "preferred" policy, put it anywhere.<br>
+`
 ‎       terminationGracePeriodSeconds: 10
 ‎       containers:
 ‎         - name: configsvr-container